Castle Bravo: Detonation

 The device was mounted in a "shot cab" on an artificial island built on a reef off Namu Island, in Bikini Atoll.
 A sizable array of diagnostic instruments were trained on it, including high-speed cameras trained through an arc of mirror towers around the shot cab.

-The detonation took place at 06:45 on March 1, 1954, local time (18:45 on February 28 GMT).
+The detonation took place at 06:45 on 1 March 1954, local time (18:45 on 28 February GMT).

 When Bravo was detonated, within one second it formed a fireball almost 4.5 mi across.
 This fireball was visible on Kwajalein Atoll over 250 mi away.
 The explosion left a crater 6,500 ft in diameter and 250 ft in depth.
 The mushroom cloud reached a height of 47000 ft and a diameter of 7 mi in about a minute, a height of 130000 ft and 100 km in diameter in less than 10 minutes and was expanding at more than 160 m/s.
 As a result of the blast, the cloud contaminated more than 7000 mi2 of the surrounding Pacific Ocean, including some of the surrounding small islands like Rongerik, Rongelap, and Utirik.

-In terms of energy released (usually measured in TNT equivalence), Castle Bravo was about 1,000 times more powerful than each of the atomic bombs that were dropped on Hiroshima and Nagasaki during World War II.
+In terms of energy released (usually measured in TNT equivalence), Castle Bravo was about 1,000 times more powerful than the atomic bomb that was dropped on Hiroshima during World War II.
 Castle Bravo is the sixth largest nuclear explosion in history, exceeded by the Soviet tests of Tsar Bomba at approximately 50 Mt, Test 219 at 24.2 Mt, and three other (Test 147, Test 173 and Test 174) ≈20 Mt Soviet tests in 1962 at Novaya Zemlya.